 Why You Should Visit Rudesheim

 Rudesheim is this small town that genuinely has so much packed into one area that you will definitely keep occupied visiting for an entire day!
+Just like Bamberg is known for its beer, Rudesheim is renowned for its wine!

 And while it is a place to drink and consume a lot of German wine (most notably, Riesling), you can do a lot more there such as eat tasty German food, down a cup of Rudesheim coffee, and take a boat trip down the Rhein to check out castles.